boryspaulewicz/matematyka_dla_psychologow/rozdzialy/R37_Gibson.md

 > The environment persists in some respects and changes in other respects.
 The most radical change
 > is going out of existence or coming into existence. (s.
 11)

-*The Properties of the Atmosphere*
+*The Environment to be Perceived* / *Medium, Substances, Surfaces* / *The Properties of the Atmosphere*:

 > To sum up, the char acter ist ics of an environmental medium are that it affords respir ation or
 > breathing; it permits locomotion; it can be fi lled with illumination so as to permit vision; it